2018 Rosso di Montalcino, Poggio di Sotto, Tuscany, Italy

 Poggio di Sotto

-Poggio di Sotto was founded in 1989 by the legendary Piero Palmucci.
-It rapidly became one of the most sought-after estates in the region, becoming known for benchmark, classical Brunello.
-Since 2011, the estate has been managed by head winemaker, Luca Marrone; his uncompromising approach has secured the future of this Tuscan icon.
-The estate is located on the southeast extremities of the region, in the exposed corner of Castelnuovo dell’Abate.
-The town and vineyards here sit in the tempering shadow of Mount Amiata.
-The extinct volcano is often snow-capped – even in the summer months – and its cold winds soften the summer heat, bringing finesse to Poggio di Sotto’s wines.
+Poggio di Sotto was founded in 1989 by Piero Palmucci, rapidly becoming known for benchmark, classical Brunello.
+Since 2011, it has been managed by the ColleMassari group and chief enologo, Luca Marrone.
+The wines are radical in style, challenging in youth but built to cellar.
+The estate is on the south-east extremities of the region.
+The vineyards perch above the Orcia river, in the shadow of Mount Amiata.
+The extinct volcano is often snowcapped, even in summer.
+Its cold winds soften the summer heat, bringing finesse to these wines.

 Rosso di Montalcino